mpooleyEXPONENT/utility-scripts/README.md

 > - `. up.sh n` moves up n directories
 > - NOTE: This file must be SOURCED, i.e. use: `.` before `up.sh`
 For convenience, consider placing a suitable alias in bash_profile, e.g.: `alias up= ". up.sh"`

+### utility_styles.sh
+Some style settings that can be included within other scripts
+> Usage: source into other scripts, e.g.:
+> - `source utility_styles.sh`
+> - Then call functions defined in utility_styles.sh
+> - See utility_styles.sh for a list of stylized output options